 Why is Chinese Herbal Medicine Effective for Infertility?

-“In TCM, the kidneys, liver, heart and uterus form the core of reproductive activity and together they help regulate the menstrual cycle,” explains IMI’s registered TCM practitioner Gianna Buonocore, “Acupuncture and herbal medicine can increase the chance of getting pregnant by improving the function of these organs, which in turn promotes qi (energy) and blood flow to critical areas of the body.”
+“In Traditional Chinese Medicine, the kidneys, liver, heart and uterus form the core of reproductive activity and together they help regulate the menstrual cycle,” explains IMI’s registered TCM practitioner Gianna Buonocore, “Acupuncture and herbal medicine can increase the chance of getting pregnant by improving the function of these organs, which in turn promotes qi (energy) and blood flow to critical areas of the body.”

 “Emotional stress, infection, trauma, poor nutrition and a hectic lifestyle can disturb the supply and flow of blood and qi, which leads to problems such as irregular bleeding and ovulation.”